MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q7a ##

-Using the simulated frequency-domain plot, determine the center-frequency of the bandpass filter. *GREAT QUESTION LARRY*
+**Using the simulated frequency-domain plot, determine the center-frequency of the bandpass filter.**
+_GREAT QUESTION, LARRY!_

-Calculate and record the Q of the filter. *GREAT QUESTION LARRY*
+**Calculate and record the Q of the filter.**
+_GREAT QUESTION, LARRY!_

 ## Q7b ##

-Does it matter which filter, the low-pass or the high-pass, is placed first in your circuit?
-Investigate this with CircuitLab and explain *GREAT QUESTION LARRY*
+**Does it matter which filter, the low-pass or the high-pass, is placed first in your circuit?
+Investigate this with CircuitLab and explain.**
+_GREAT QUESTION, LARRY!_

 ## Q7c ##